JFrog (NASDAQ:FROG) Updates Q4 2021 Earnings Guidance

-JFrog (NASDAQ:FROG) last announced its quarterly earnings data on Thursday, November 4th.
-The company reported $0.01 EPS for the quarter, topping the Zacks’ consensus estimate of ($0.13) by $0.14.
-The business had revenue of $53.70 million during the quarter, compared to the consensus estimate of $52.53 million.
-JFrog had a negative return on equity of 6.58% and a negative net margin of 23.78%.
-The business’s revenue for the quarter was up 38.1% on a year-over-year basis.
-During the same period in the previous year, the company posted ($0.04) earnings per share.
-On average, equities research analysts expect that JFrog will post -0.33 EPS for the current year.

-In other news, CEO Ben Haim Shlomi sold 175,000 shares of the firm’s stock in a transaction dated Monday, November 15th.
+In other JFrog news, CEO Ben Haim Shlomi sold 175,000 shares of the business’s stock in a transaction on Monday, November 15th.
 The stock was sold at an average price of $36.18, for a total value of $6,331,500.00.
 The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director Jeff Horing sold 74,535 shares of the firm’s stock in a transaction dated Wednesday, September 8th.
-The stock was sold at an average price of $37.55, for a total value of $2,798,789.25.
+Also, Director Jeff Horing sold 74,535 shares of the company’s stock in a transaction on Wednesday, September 8th.
+The shares were sold at an average price of $37.55, for a total value of $2,798,789.25.
 The disclosure for this sale can be found here.
-38.30% of the stock is currently owned by company insiders.
+Insiders own 38.30% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-UBS Group AG grew its position in shares of JFrog by 147.1% in the 3rd quarter.
-UBS Group AG now owns 45,015 shares of the company’s stock worth $1,508,000 after acquiring an additional 26,797 shares in the last quarter.
-Wells Fargo & Company MN boosted its position in JFrog by 29.4% during the 2nd quarter.
-Wells Fargo & Company MN now owns 16,090 shares of the company’s stock valued at $733,000 after purchasing an additional 3,659 shares during the period.
-Royal Bank of Canada boosted its position in JFrog by 22.0% during the 3rd quarter.
-Royal Bank of Canada now owns 8,807 shares of the company’s stock valued at $294,000 after purchasing an additional 1,591 shares during the period.
-Finally, Dimensional Fund Advisors LP acquired a new position in JFrog during the 3rd quarter valued at approximately $230,000.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Dimensional Fund Advisors LP purchased a new position in shares of JFrog in the 3rd quarter valued at $230,000.
+Royal Bank of Canada lifted its holdings in shares of JFrog by 22.0% in the 3rd quarter.
+Royal Bank of Canada now owns 8,807 shares of the company’s stock valued at $294,000 after buying an additional 1,591 shares during the period.
+Wells Fargo & Company MN increased its stake in shares of JFrog by 29.4% in the 2nd quarter.
+Wells Fargo & Company MN now owns 16,090 shares of the company’s stock valued at $733,000 after purchasing an additional 3,659 shares in the last quarter.
+Finally, UBS Group AG increased its stake in shares of JFrog by 147.1% in the 3rd quarter.
+UBS Group AG now owns 45,015 shares of the company’s stock valued at $1,508,000 after purchasing an additional 26,797 shares in the last quarter.
 Institutional investors own 49.87% of the company’s stock.

 JFrog Ltd. provides DevOps platform to achieve continuous software release management platform enabling organizations to deliver software updates across any system in the United States.
 Its platform acts as a bridge between software development and deployment, which enables organizations to build and release software faster and securely.